-MDMA users usually take MDMA by "stacking" (taking three or more tablets at once) or by "piggy-backing" (taking a series of tablets over a short period of time).
-One trend among young adults is "candy flipping," which is the co-abuse of MDMA and LSD.
+Users may take MDMA by "stacking" (taking three or more tablets at once) or by "piggy-backing" (taking a series of tablets over a short period of time) tablets.
+One trend among young adults is referred to as "candy flipping," which is the co-abuse of MDMA and LSD.

-MDMA is considered a "party drug."
-As with many other drugs of abuse, MDMA is rarely used alone.
+MDMA is considered a "party drug" or "club drug" As with many other drugs of abuse, MDMA is rarely used alone.
 It is common for users to mix MDMA with other substances, such as alcohol and marijuana.

 MDMA mainly affects brain cells that use the chemical serotonin to communicate with each other.
-Serotonin helps to regulate mood, aggression, sexual activity, sleep, and sensitivity to pain.
-Clinical studies suggest that MDMA may increase the risk of long-term, perhaps permanent, problems with memory and learning.
+Serotonin helps to regulate mood, aggression, libdo, sleep, and sensitivity to pain.
+Clinical studies suggest that MDMA may increase the risk of longterm, perhaps permanent, problems with memory and learning.